MaggiR/rothermel.me/README.md

 In the project's root, run the command `bundle exec jekyll serve`.
 The page will be accessible via [localhost:4000](localhost:4000)

 ## ToDos:
-* Improve link previews for posts on Twitter and FB
 * Fix collapse animation on projects page
-* Fix favicon bug